Perspective | Ellen DeGeneres is sorry. ‘Ellen’ the talk show is still forcing a smile.

 When complaints about the show’s workplace first surfaced, I was struck by one anonymous employee’s observation about how the staff seemed to sort itself, according to BuzzFeed, between the “people who ‘drink the Kool-Aid’ and are usually well-liked by [“Ellen’s”] producers, and people who recognize the work environment is toxic.”

 To stick with “Ellen” now, as a viewer, is to still savor the flavor of her Kool-Aid.
-She wants very much to put the unpleasantness behind her, and so do her celebrity guests, including Tiffany Haddish, who appeared Monday and told DeGeneres “I support you 110 percent,” and Alec Baldwin (himself a frequent flier between the red and green zones of public scorn), who told DeGeneres: “Don’t stop what you’re doing — we need you, we need you, we need you.”
+She wants very much to put the unpleasantness behind her, and so do her celebrity guests, including Tiffany Haddish, who appeared Monday and told DeGeneres “I support you 110 percent,” and Alec Baldwin (himself a frequent flier between the red and green zones of public scorn), who told DeGeneres on Wednesday: “Don’t stop what you’re doing — we need you, we need you, we need you.”

 Message apparently received.
 By Tuesday, DeGeneres was talking about her dog’s broken leg.
 By Wednesday, she had moved completely past her woes.